Building a ReAct Agent with Tools in LangGraph

 Creating the Agent Node

-The agent node is a function that binds our tools to the LLM using llm.bind_tools().
-It then invokes the model and prints tool call traces to make the reasoning steps transparent.
+The agent node binds our tools to the LLM with llm.bind_tools().
+It then invokes the model and prints tool-call traces, so we can see the reasoning steps.

 Diagram showing the tools bound to the model so the agent emits either tool calls or a final answer